 Extrapolating to the full all-mail client file list:

-• 92% of all recipients see content less than a minute old
+92% of all recipients see content less than 2 minutes old

-2. For the vast majority of Apple Mail users, “recent-time” is far closer to “real-time” than expected.
-85% of iOS 15 Apple Mail recipients with Mail Privacy Protection enabled (or 92% of a typical all-mail client email list) will view images that are somewhere between real-time to less than a minute old when compared to other email clients.
+For the vast majority of Apple Mail users, “recent-time” is far closer to “real-time” than expected.
+85% of iOS 15 Apple Mail recipients with Mail Privacy Protection enabled (or 92% of a typical all-mail client email list) will view images that are somewhere between real-time to less than two minutes old when compared to other email clients.

 [Update Oct 18, 2021]: In distinguishing iOS14 traffic from iOS15 traffic from all other traffic, we use the device’s User-Agent header.
 We detect User-Agent set to “Mozilla/5.0” as iOS15 and use the presence of “OS 14_” for iOS14.
 In April 2021 we observed approximately 2,000 “Mozilla/5.0” impressions per day, where as of October 2021 we regularly observe billions of “Mozilla/5.0” impressions per day.
 In order to better control for “Mozilla/5.0” impressions that may not be iOS15, we have updated our reporting to only include open/click pairs where the click event contains “OS 14_” / “OS 15_”.
 This removed approximately 10% of open/click pairs from the dataset, which we believe were likely cross-device and not representative.
 This methodology change accounts for the difference in results as of Oct 18, 2021.